Behind the Story: Why we’re explaining inflation using a knitted red balloon

 Damian: It’s a series that the business team is launching where we’re going to pick specific themes like inflation and then find ways to creatively bring it to life for readers and make it really accessible.
 Each issue is going to be different, but we want to find things that everyone is talking about and experiencing.

-Emily: All of these pieces are going to be a great starting point for anyone that may be younger or just new to understanding the economy — they see gas prices out of control right now and are like, what the heck is happening?
+Emily: All of these pieces are going to be a great starting point for anyone that may be younger or just new to understanding the economy — they see gas prices out of control right now and are like, “What the heck is happening?”

 Damian: Emily raises a great point.
 I think some people are embarrassed to ask, “What is inflation?”
 And we want these stories to speak to those people.

-We interviewed Damian and Emily on March 16.
-Read some more of our coverage on inflation and the economy here:
+We interviewed Damian Paletta and Emily Wright on March 16.